 See full article

-“What we witnessed was not only the merit or result of an ambition to create the ultimate performance, but also the Argentine maestro’s skill in conveying musical wonderment.
-Dressed as a croupier, he transformed the German orchestra into a phenomenon of magma, colour, and poetry. […] The beauty of the recitatives was as moving as the opulence of the brass.”
+“Merit or result in the pursuit of a total spectacle, but also the musical wonder that the Argentine maestro managed to convey.
+Dressed as a croupier, he succeeded in transforming the German orchestra into a chromatic, poetic and dynamic marvel. […] The beauty of the recitatives was as moving as the opulence of the brass section.’”

 Rubén Amón for El confidencial